-Slow Cooker Spaghetti Sauce is a delicious and convenient meal that is perfect for busy weeknights or when you want to enjoy a comforting meal with minimal effort.
+Low Calorie Slow Cooker Spaghetti Sauce is convenient for busy weeknights, or when you want to enjoy a comforting meal with minimal effort.
 The sauce is made by combining a variety of ingredients in a slow cooker and cooking it on low heat for several hours.
-During this time, the flavors meld together to create a rich and delicious sauce that is perfect for serving over spaghetti noodles.
+Stovetop instructions included!

 Jump to: